The Route to Paper(less) Inspections - Not a Very Difficult Journey!

 Before paperless inspections…

-Many companies perform inspections, audits, risk assessments and quotations etc. on pieces of paper or in notebook.
+Many companies perform inspections, audits, risk assessments and quotations, etc. on pieces of paper or in a notebook.

 If you’re reading this you may be one of them?
 Normally this is accompanied by problems with;